Skip to content

 AI tools produce text that reads like a patent.
 But reading like a patent and functioning as a patent are different things.
 A specification that uses all the right legal phrases but fails to capture the specific structural features that make your invention novel will not protect you when a competitor copies your product with minor modifications.

 86% of patent applications receive at least one office action from the USPTO.
 When that happens, the material in your specification is all you have to work with.
 You cannot add new information after filing.
 An AI-generated specification that lacks structural depth gives you fewer options during what is often the most critical phase of the patent process.
+See our guide on broad vs. narrow claims for why specification depth matters.

 The Claim Strategy Problem